Vol. 7, Issue 3 (2019)

 How to cite this article:

 AG Durgude, SR Kadam, IR Bagwan, AD Kadlag and AL Pharande.
 Response of zinc and iron to Rabi sorghum grown on an inceptisol.
+International Journal of Chemical Studies.
 2019; 7(3): 90-94.